vagarwalla/chat2claude/README.md

 Converts your chat therapy conversations into uploadable chunks to start a Claude project! name by me, coding by ai

-## Therapy Conversation Processing Workflow
+## therapy JSON conversations minimization

 Automated script to process ChatGPT conversation exports: automatically identifies therapy conversations, cleans and minifies them, then splits into upload-ready chunks for claude projects.